 Obviously, the hurdles for 3-D construction printing are substantial.
 While there is little doubt that printing would dramatically reduce construction worker injuries, it would also dramatically reduce the number of workers and thereby be objectionable to some.

 Construction workers injured on the job are typically eligible for North Carolina workers’ compensation benefits.
-If you have been denied workers’ comp you have earned, contact an attorney to discuss an appeal.
+If you have been denied workers’ comp you have earned, contact a Charlotte workers compensation attorney to discuss an appeal.